Congestive Heart Failure

 - Nitrates—to dilate the blood vessels

-Medicine may also be give to treat other heart issues like high blood pressure or high cholesterol.
+Medicine may also be given to treat other heart issues like high blood pressure or high cholesterol.

 Heart Support and Surgery